Three children and their grandmother died in a Texas fire after trying to stay warm during power outages. Their mom survived

 "We can't say for sure that was the cause of the fire.
 We just don't know yet," he explained.
 "It's possible that the investigation may never identify an exact cause."

-Adolph said that the neighborhood had been without power for at least eight hours.
+Adolph said the neighborhood had been without power for at least eight hours.

 While Nguyen suffered burns on her hands, she says the loss of her children and her mother is immeasurable.